P. Bhanumathi: Philanthropy

 She was an eminent social worker who was closely associated with a number of Social Service Organizations.
 She was the founder member and treasurer of Madras branch of Altrusa International Inc., Chicago for lifelong starting from 1963.
 She was a life member of the 'Red Cross Society'.
 She established an educational institution named as 'Dr. Bhanumathi Ramakrishna Matriculation School' at Saligramam, Chennai providing free education to the poor.

 Personal life

-During the shooting of the film Krishna Prema (1943), she met P. S. Ramakrishna Rao (1918–1986), an assistant director of that film.
-So, it all started with 'Krishna Prema' and ended as 'Ramakrishna Prema'.
-Bhanumathi fell in love with him and married him against her parents’ wishes.
-The couple married on 8 August 1943 and have one son, Bharani.
-This celebrity couple was one of the most 'stable' and happy couple from Indian cinema industry.
-He was a film producer, director and editor of Telugu and Tamil Films.
-Later they launched a popular production company, Bharani Pictures on their son's name and Bharani Studios.
-She settled in Chennai and lived there for the rest of her life.
-She died at the age of 80 years in Chennai.
-There is a street named after Bhanumathi Ramakrishna in Chennai.
-It is called 'Bhanumathi Ramakrishna Road' in Saligramam.
+Bhanumathi married film director P. S. Ramakrishna Rao in 1943.
+They had one son.
+She died in 2005 in Chennai.